Please feel free to comment on my review.

 WOW!!!
-‘Doctor Who – Shada’ the novelisation is big!
+‘Doctor Who – Shada’ the novelization is big!
 Really, seriously!
-It’s one BIG book!
+It’s one BIG book! 😀

 And why not indeed, since it’s a relishing story and I wanted to read more of it!
-When I got it in the post, I was expecting it to be a thin spine book that wouldn’t be so much weight.
+When I got the book in the post, I was expecting it to be a thin spine book that wouldn’t be so much of a weight.
 Imagine my surprise when I opened the package and found what was inside.
-I think I nearly dropped the book!
+I think I nearly dropped the book! 😀

 ‘Doctor Who – Shada’ is a ginormous book!
-It was like holding ‘The Worshipful and Ancient Law of Gallifrey’ itself when I purchased it!
-It even felt and smelt like ‘The Worshipful and Ancient Law of Gallifrey’ itself when I purchased it!
-I knew I was going to be in for a treat with ‘Doctor Who – Shada’.
+It felt like holding ‘The Worshipful and Ancient Law of Gallifrey’ once I held it in my hands!
+It even felt and smelt like ‘The Worshipful and Ancient Law of Gallifrey’ once I held it in my hands!
+I knew I was going to be in for a real treat with ‘Doctor Who – Shada’.

-Gareth Roberts, who novelized Douglas Adams’ scripts for the book, had put in so much detail and information.
-All of that makes the world of ‘Shada’ and ‘Doctor Who’ come alive to make it so expansive and delectable!
-I could taste the words off the pages as I read/listened through the book!
+Gareth Roberts, who novelized Douglas Adams’ scripts for the book, has put in so much detail and information.
+All of that detail makes the world of ‘Shada’ and ‘Doctor Who’ come to life to make it so expansive and delectable.
+I could taste the words off the pages as I read and listened throughout the book!

 This isn’t your typical Target novelization.
-This is actually a lot more detailed and informative than any other story I have encountered – more than ‘Black Orchid’ actually.
-I didn’t think I was going to have time to read this!
-Thankfully I did, as I enjoyed reading/listening to every page of this fine book!
+This is actually a lot more detailed and informative than any other story I’ve encountered.
+More than the ‘Black Orchid’ novelization actually. 😀 I didn’t think I was going to have time to read this!
+Thankfully I did, as I enjoyed reading and listening to every page of this fine book!

-Douglas Adams, who wrote the original TV scripts, didn’t novelize his ‘Doctor Who’ stories including ‘Shada’ as well as ‘The Pirate Planet’ and ‘City of Death’.
-In fact, he would not allow anyone else to novelize his TV stories for him.
-Even Mr. Terrance Dicks was kept well out of the picture on this one.
+Douglas Adams, who wrote the original TV scripts, didn’t novelize his ‘Doctor Who’ stories which included ‘Shada’ as well as ‘The Pirate Planet’ and ‘City of Death’.
+In fact, he wouldn’t allow anyone to novelize his TV stories for him.
+Even Mr. Terrance Dicks was kept well out of the picture on his stories. 😐

-I’m sure Douglas would have liked to have novelized the stories he did into prose form.
-But he was working on other things including ‘The Hitchhiker’s Guide To The Galaxy’ and the ‘Dirk Gently’ novels that he didn’t have time to novelize his ‘Doctor Who’ work, which is a shame as they’re great stories.
+I’m sure Douglas would have liked to have novelized the stories he wrote into prose form, but he was working on other things such as ‘The Hitchhiker’s Guide to the Galaxy’ and the ‘Dirk Gently’ novels.
+He simply didn’t have time to novelize his ‘Doctor Who’ works, which is a shame as they’re great stories.

-Many years later in 2012, Gareth Roberts, with kind permission from the Douglas Adams estate, novelized the lost story of ‘Shada’ altogether.
-Gareth is the perfect guy to write up the original TV scripts and turn them into a novel, as he is a really clever comedic writer when writing ‘Doctor Who’.
+Many years later in 2012, Gareth Roberts, with kind permission from the Douglas Adams estate, novelized the lost story of ‘Shada’ in its fullness.
+Gareth is the perfect guy to write up the original TV scripts and turn them into a book, since he’s a really clever comedic writer when writing ‘Doctor Who’.

-‘Shada’ was originally a TV story for Tom Baker and Lalla Ward made in 1979.
-But it never got completed due to strike action.
-I think it’s clear and known that Douglas Adams wasn’t happy with the ‘Shada’ scripts he wrote for TV.
+‘Shada’ was originally a TV story for Tom Baker’s Doctor and Lalla Ward’s Romana in 1979, but it was never completed due to strike action at the time.
+I think it’s clear and well-known that Douglas Adams wasn’t very happy with the ‘Shada’ scripts he wrote.
 Everyone, but him, was upset that ‘Shada’ never got completed.

-Douglas was relieved, as he considered ‘Shada’ so bad.
-And to be fair, he has got a point.
-Sometimes the TV story and the Big Finish audio drama have scenes that seem rushed and aren’t well-structured enough.
+Douglas was relieved, as he considered ‘Shada’ to be bad.
+And to be fair, he has a point.
+Sometimes the original 1979 story and the 2003 Big Finish audio drama have scenes in them that seem rushed and aren’t well-structured enough.
 Douglas didn’t even have enough time to perfect the story before it went into production.